serverless/serverless/docs/providers/aws/cli-reference/rollback-function.md

 ## Options

 - `--function` or `-f` The name of the function which should be rolled back
-- `--version` or `-v` The version to which the function should be rolled back
+- `--function-version` or `-v` The version to which the function should be rolled back

 ## Examples